nitro-svm/agave/svm/doc/spec.md

             - Validate the programs accounts that have been loaded and checks if they are builtin programs.
-            - Return `struct LoadedTransaction` containing the accounts (pubkey and data), indices to the executable accounts in `TransactionContext` (or `InstructionContext`), indices to the executable accounts in `TransactionContext` (or `InstructionContext`), the transaction rent, and the `struct RentDebit`.
+            - Return `struct LoadedTransaction` containing the accounts (pubkey and data), indices to the executable accounts in `TransactionContext` (or `InstructionContext`), the transaction rent, and the `struct RentDebit`.
-            - Generate a `RollbackAccounts` struct which holds fee-subtracted fee payer account and pre-execution nonce state used for rolling back account state on execution failure.
-    - Returns `TransactionLoadedResult`, containing the `LoadTransaction` we obtained from `loaded_transaction_accounts`
             - Generate a `RollbackAccounts` struct which holds fee-subtracted fee payer account and pre-execution nonce state used for rolling back account state on execution failure.
     - Returns `TransactionLoadedResult`, containing the `LoadTransaction` we obtained from `loaded_transaction_accounts`